The Book of Magic

 On the other hand, if a given rule is not in play in one's campaign, it can make for a great character limitation!
 Requiring spell components can be a great limiter to a wizard (alchemists already have this problem, but it can easily spread to other characters), while fatigue rules can really put a damper on a thaumaturge in a long-running battle.

 Counterspells: when they encounter a spell that they know, thaumaturges can attempt to counter it, if they don't like the way such a spell is being used.
-By passing a spell ACT against the intensity of the active wizardry, a mage can counter it.
+By passing a spell FEAT against the intensity of the active wizardry, a mage can counter it.
 Once this is done, the mage may either cancel the spell effect or take control of it, whatever is best in a given situation.

 However, if the original caster of said spell is still in the vicinity, there's nothing stopping him or her from trying to regain control of their own magic.